CreatCodeBuild/deno-graphql/remote-graph/readme.md

 3. Should work with `dataloader` seemlessly.
 This has to be done.
 4. `Mutation` has no semantic difference with `Query` so it's already supported.
 I need to think about how to support `Subscription`.
 5. Remote schema auto generation.
 Instead of copy & paste remote schema into your local.
 Maybe I should write a tool to generate schema language source from the introspected schema.
+6. Somebody please comes out a better name for this library.